MPA Admissions Requirements

 The MPA program has no preferred undergraduate majors and no required prerequisite course work.
 However, recommended prerequisites include the following undergraduate courses: economics, statistics, and accounting.
 Students must also be comfortable with the basic tasks and functions in Excel, PowerPoint, and Word.

 Candidates are rarely accepted with undergraduate GPAs below 3.0.
-The last sixty hours of an applicant’s upper division credits of the undergraduate degree are used to calculate the GPA for admission decisions.
+We consider an applicant's cumulative GPA from their undergraduate experience.
+International GPAs will be calculated by a credential-evaluation service that is described in detail here.
 You may want to see our class profile statistics.

 Work experience is not required for admission, however it can be helpful.
 The admissions committee wants to see that students have a demonstrated interest in the public sector.
 Students should have explored this field enough to be sure they really want to focus a career in the government or nonprofit sector.
 Experience can be in internships, projects, or work..